GabrielDertoni/GabrielDertoni/README.md

 ### Hi

 I am an undergrad computer science student that loves technology and learning new programming languages.
+Check out [my blog](https://gabrieldertoni.github.io/) where I post random cool stuff I like to think about.

 ### Tech skills